MicherGit/Zetamod/README.md

 ~~Massochism~~
 ### Requires Minecraft version 21w10a or later (until v1.0.0-alpha).
 ### Versions 1.0.0 alpha and newer will require 21w13a or later.

+### Warning: This branch is for an experimental development version.
+Please go back unless you know what your doing or are told to by me.
+### Current WIP Version: v0.50.1 alpha